schell/dagga/README.md

 * scheduling parallel operations with dependencies, shared and exclusive resources
 * scheduling steps in a render graph
 * scheduling system batches in ECS
+* scheduling audio nodes in an audio graph

 ## Example